Through research, climate modelling and analysis, we've identified the landscapes where we can make the biggest difference.

 1. Resilient landscapes

 Large, intact areas of high conservation value that could be highly adaptable to climate change.
-Here we'll prioritise large reserve acquisitions and working with Aboriginal partners.
+Here we’ll prioritise large reserve acquisitions and/or working in partnerships with Aboriginal groups or the farming community.

 2. Reconnection landscapes